KnowledgeCaptureAndDiscovery/P4ML-UI/README.md

 -	use_imputation_method [status: implemented]
      - Definition: this flag allows you to use specific imputation method for missing values
-     - Parameters: Array with the imputation method names.
+     - Parameters: imputation method name.
 All primitives have to be registered as part of the primitive library of the TA2 system.
      - Default value: if empty, the TA2 system will use “mean” to impute missing values.
+     - Example: "use_imputation_method":"median"/"most frequent"

+ -	replace_model [status: implemented]
+     - Definition: this flag allows you to have two or more solutions with different models but same other steps.
+     - Parameters: Array contains the model you want to replace.
+     - Default value: if empty, the TA2 system will explore all possible pipelines
-     - Example: "use_imputation_method":["median","most frequent"]
+     - Example: "replace_model": {“replace_model”: [“LogisticRegression”],”new_model”:[“RandomForestClassifier”]}

 -	include_variables [status: not implemented]
      - Definition: this flag allows you to customize the variables (columns) being included in the solution.